 Though I can’t apply for other scholarships while being a MEXT scholar, just like other MEXT’s scholars in Japan, I can work part-time jobs within 28 hours per week.
 Before working as an engineer intern in a venture company at the moment, I used to work several part-time jobs at the restaurants.

-What is your feeling about the MEXT scholarship?
+What is your overall thoughts about the MEXT scholarship?

 It’s a great and prestigious scholarship, I am glad that I could become a MEXT scholar.
 MEXT Scholarships always come up as the most desired form of financial aid as it has enabled me to do my studies in Japan.
 For those who are trying to apply for MEXT, I suggest working hard on the tests.
 They are tricker than high school tests, so put more effort into them, and your hard work will be paid off!

 Thanks for sharing, Arsen!
-Wish you luck in your journey in Japan!
+Wish you all the best for the rest of your journey in Japan!